-\After review of all of the evidence, the investigator's report and recommended finding, and the parties written responses and character references, the HRO will issue a determination, in writing, as to whether allegations of sexual misconduct (including sexual assault), domestic violence, dating violence, stalking, related retaliation and/or any additional prohibited behaviors being investigated, are proven by a preponderance of the evidence.
+- After review of all of the evidence, the investigator's report and recommended finding, and the parties written responses and character references, the HRO will issue a determination, in writing, as to whether allegations of sexual misconduct (including sexual assault), domestic violence, dating violence, stalking, related retaliation and/or any additional prohibited behaviors being investigated, are proven by a preponderance of the evidence.
 The HRO's determination will be based on a preponderance of the evidence standard.
-The determination will contain an explanation for the rationale for the determination, including (1) how the evidence and information presented during the investigation and adjudication process was weighed; (2) how the standard of evidence was applied; and (3) how the evidence and information support the determination.

-\The complainant and respondent will be simultaneously informed, in writing, (a) of the HRO's determination (that is, the result of the proceeding and the rationale); (b) of Middlebury's procedures for complainants and respondents to appeal the HRO's determination and/or actions imposed, if applicable; (c) of any change to the results of the disciplinary process that occurs prior to the time that such results become final; and (d) when such results become final.
+The determination will contain an explanation for the rationale for the determination, including: - how the evidence and information presented during the investigation and adjudication process was weighed; - how the standard of evidence was applied; and - how the evidence and information support the determination. - The complainant and respondent will be simultaneously informed, in writing: - of the HRO's determination (that is, the result of the proceeding and the rationale); - of Middlebury's procedures for complainants and respondents to appeal the HRO's determination and/or actions imposed, if applicable; - of any change to the results of the disciplinary process that occurs prior to the time that such results become final; and - when such results become final. - If the respondent is a faculty member, both parties will be notified of the HRO's determination in writing, to the extent permitted by law.
+Both parties in Middlebury College faculty-respondent cases may appeal the finding at this point, based on the grounds and following the procedures described in Section 10(J), Appeals.
+For Middlebury College faculty members, the sanctioning process will remain in abeyance until any appeals of the HRO's determination are complete.